 - Grocery stores

-This list is not inclusive.
-If you think your company may be required to have non-slip flooring, contact us to schedule an appointment or call your local building inspector to find out.
+Keep in mind that this list is not inclusive.
+If you think your company may be required to have non-slip flooring, contact our experienced team to schedule an appointment or call your local building inspector.
+After all, better safe than sorry!